codepilotsf/ezpz-ui/src/routes/form/+page.md

 way without getting involved at all in the *rendering* of the form.
 Instead, SuperForms validates your form *data* against a schema using a standard validation library like Zod and returns store objects including `$form` (the form data), `$errors` (validation errors), and `$constraints` (HTML5 constraints such as `required`).
-Each of these stores is an object with key value pairs for each form field.
+Each of these stores is an object with key/value pairs for each form field.
 For example, if you have a form field named `email`, you can access the value of that field with `$form.email`, the errors with `$errors.email`, and the constraints with `$constraints.email`.